transcendtient/Prusa-Sketcher/README.md

 https://www.youtube.com/watch?v=Uwju1ZsioHg&list=PLpUQGHNn5fr99E_rIrnBQkx1aEkpmByK0

-If you're willing to try the software the awesome thing is that any geared extruder will work for a drawing.
-If not, you can still generate flat STL's for impressions.
+If you don't have a printer you can still generate flat STL's for impressions, and after the script finishes you can use OpenSCAD to manipulate them.

 ***Dependencies***